|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Download Lost World of the Mayans Detailed Itinerary

-Pick up at airport and transfer to our hotel in Tulum.
-The day is free to rest up at our oceanfront hotel or explore on your own.
-In the evening, meet your tour leader and fellow travelers for a welcome dinner and orientation meeting.
+Pick up at airport and transfer to our hotel in Playa del Carmen.
+The day is free to rest up at the hotel or explore on your own.
+In the evening, meet your tour leader and fellow travelers for our welcome dinner and orientation meeting.

 We have an early start to enjoy Chichen Itza before the heat of the day.
 Flourishing during the Classic period and influenced by the Toltecs, at a time when the culture of the Maya and the Toltec were gradually fusing together.
 However, there is still some debate as to the influence that the Toltecs had on the city and its architectural styles.
 The pyramids, temples and ball-court (where life and death played a role in appeasing the gods) are adorned with astonishing sculptures.
 Whatever its origins and influences though, little can detract from what is, for many, the quintessential image of a Mayan city.
 Chichen Itza is dominated to the north by the imposing presence of El Castillo (also known as the Pyramid of Kukulkan), a remarkable building that is in fact a stone representation of the Mayan calendar.
 One unique feature of the building occurs at sunset on the spring and autumn equinoxes, when the heads of the serpents at the foot of the staircases are joined to their tails at the top by the shadows cast by the setting sun.
 The Temple of the Warriors and the Group of a Thousand Columns along with the ball-court that occupies its western edge is the largest of its kind anywhere.

-Encircled by hills, Uxmal is expansive in its design, with majestic palaces, temple-pyramids and long geometrical friezes that rank amongst the most splendid examples of Mesoamerican art seen anywhere.
+Encircled by hills we head south to Uxmal, expansive in its design, with majestic palaces, temple-pyramids and long geometrical friezes that rank amongst the most splendid examples of Mesoamerican art seen anywhere.
 The incredible Pyramid of the Magician and the beautiful Governor's Palace must also rate as two of the finest examples of Mayan art on the entire continent.
 Today, we visit this extraordinary site, spending some time exploring what for many is considered the crowning glory of Puuc architectural style, with its classical lines and abstract designs.

 We embark on our exploration very early to the biosphere which surrounds Calakmul (UNESCO), a city once reputed to have over 50,000 inhabitants and the centre of the "Snake Kingdom".
 There are over 6,000 ancient structures attributed to this city, one of which, Structure 2, is over 148 feet high, making it one of the tallest Mayan pyramids.
-Be prepared for walking today, as the site is spread over 7 square miles.
+Be prepared for walking this morning as the site is spread over 7 square miles.
 Calakmul is the modern name for this incredible city; its name is derived from ca (two) lak (adjacent) mul (pyramid) - City of "Two Adjacent Pyramids" its old name - "Ox Te' Tuun".
-In the heat of the day we will return to our lodge for lunch, siesta and to watch the wildlife of this jungle area.
+In the heat of the day we will return to our lodge for lunch.

-Day 9: Impressive Mayan Site of Palenque, To Vallescondido
+Day 8: Impressive Mayan Site of Palenque, to Vallescondido

-Day 10: Boat Journey to remote Yaxchilan.
-To Flores, Guatemala
+Day 9: Boat Journey to Remote Yaxchilan, to Flores, Guatemala

 Today, we have an early start as we head to the Mexico-Guatemalan border where we travel downstream on the Usumacinta River to Yaxchilan, hidden in the trees.
 Only Yaxchilan's distinctive roof combs can be seen from the river.
 This is a more remote Mayan site as it is away from the more popular tourist routes and is only accessible by boat.
 After our visit, we return to the 'Frontera' Corozal border crossing and continue to the town of Flores.
-Once the domain of the fierce warriors of Kanek, the town was conquered and settled by the Spanish in the late 18th century, finally bringing an end to the last bastion of an independent Mayan culture.
-Flores was named after Cirilo Flores, who was one of the first Guatemaltecos to call for independence from the colonial powers.
-The city of Flores is built over the old city of Tayasal and in the center of the plaza some stelae remain.
-Enjoy walking about the charming streets and alleys as the sun sets on this ancient village.
-We arrive at our lodge (11 km or 7 mi.) outside of Flores surrounded by nature filled with wildlife including resident macaws, deer and even a crocodile, who makes it's home in the lake near our lodge's restaurant.
+We arrive at our lodge (11 km or 7 mi.) outside of Flores surrounded by nature filled with wildlife including resident macaws, deer and even a crocodile, who makes its home in the lake near our lodge's restaurant.

 Today we journey to the famous Mayan Ruins at Tikal.
 Tikal can easily be compared with the masterpieces of ancient Egypt and Greece.
 Initially settled during the Preclassic period (about 600 BC), it was abandoned by its rulers around 890 AD and totally deserted a hundred years later.
 Rediscovered in 1848, the site itself comprises many great temples and pyramids, covering an area of more than 16 square kilometers (6 sq. miles), with palaces, causeways, ball-courts, spacious plazas, and hundreds of other architectural ruins - a superb example of sophisticated Mayan engineering.
 At its height, the extended area of the city and its environs covered some 100kms (62 miles) and its population was estimated at between 50,000-100,000.
 Many of the main buildings were completed between the 6th and 9th centuries, in what was called the Late Classic Period.
 During this time Tikal traded with Quirigua, Copan and even Teotihuacan to the far west.
 Economic instability, civil unrest and warfare finally brought the city down, echoing a general demise amongst the Mayan Civilization.
 The remote jungle setting, with the constant companionship of howler monkeys and parrots, gives the site a feeling of true isolation while its pyramid towers slicing through the lush canopy affords it an almost mystical feel.
 We will have all morning to explore Tikal to fully understand this amazing culture.

-Day 13: To the Carribean Town of Livingston via Rio Dulce
+Day 12: To the Caribbean Town of Livingston via Rio Dulce

-Today we take a 2 hour boat ride to Siete Altares (7 Altars), a private reserve of beautiful freshwater falls forming 7 dreamlike turquoise ponds of clean, pure & fresh water.
+Today we take a boat ride to Playa Blanca where you can relax and enjoy the beautiful white sand and clear water.
 The entire place is surrounded by fauna & flora of the region.
 You may even get to see some of the exotic wildlife the area still preserves.
-We then make our way to Playa Blanca where you can relax and enjoy the beautiful white sand and clear water while we have lunch on the beach.
 After lunch we make our way back to the hotel along the beautiful coast.
 You can relax, looking out over the ocean or explore the quaint Caribbean town of Livingston easily on foot right from our oceanside resort.

-Day 15: Boat to Puerto Barrios, Quirigua & Copan, Honduras
+Day 14: Boat to Puerto Barrios, Quirigua, to Copan, Honduras